 Are you a boss or a leader?

-A leader solicits input to arrive at the right answer.
+A leader solicits input, leads a collaborative effort, to arrive at the right answer.

 A boss can be intimidating – if only by title.

-A leader should be encouraging — even if in a time of correction.
+A leader may challenge people, but should be encouraging – even during correction.

 People follow a leader willingly.
-You have to pay someone — or force them — to follow a boss.
+You have to pay someone to follow a boss.

-In fairness, there are times I have to be the boss.
-Even the “bad guy” boss — at least in other people’s perception.
+In fairness, there are times even the best leaders have to be the boss.
+Even the “bad guy” boss – at least in other people’s perception.
 Being a leader doesn’t mean you allow poor quality of work to prevail.
 There are times a leader has to micromanage.
 We need good systems and processes.